rauler95/gmacc/examples/synthetic_database/INSTRUCTIONS.md

 *synthetic_database_config_nn.yaml*

 for more details look in `gmacc/src/config.py`.
+Here, you will have to play around with all kinds of settings.